Truck (Canadian band): Sound Spectrum

 After his time with the group, Sandy McKay played with the groups Persuasion, Tanis and Terry Dee’s Flying Rock and Roll Circus.
 From 1980 to 1983 he was a regular on Janice Zolf hosted "Live from the Marienbad" show on FM96.

-McKay would eventually go the jazz-direction like former truck members Brian WrayThe Whole Note, Volume 6 Issue 4 - December 2000/January 2001 - Page 46 HONOURABLE MENTION and Larry Ernewein.London Jazz Society - London Jazz Society, Recent Events, 'The Ken Foster Quintet' From 1984 to 1989 he played drums in The Oliver Whitehead Quintet.
+McKay would eventually go the jazz-direction like former truck members Brian Wray and Larry Ernewein.
+From 1984 to 1989 he played drums in The Oliver Whitehead Quintet.
 He also played drums from 1983 to 1998 with dance band, Hawthorne.
 In the mid-1980s he appeared at various prestigious Canadian jazz festivals.
 Since 1986, he has been the Artistic Director of the Jazz for the People concert series which is held at the Wolf Performance Hall in London, Ontario.
 He also received a Forest City London Music Award in 2011.

 Into the 2020s he has been playing in an ensemble that includes Larry Ernewein.